 She is meticulous and good with clients, always remembering that the case is about them and not the lawyers.
 She is good at drafting, clever, and brave on her feet.
 She does not shy away from difficult issues.The Legal 500, 2021

-Kate specialises in human rights and public law, with an emphasis on inquests, judicial review and civil actions against public authorities.
+Kate is a human rights and public law specialist, with an emphasis on inquests, judicial review and civil actions against public authorities.
 She has a developing Court of Protection practice.
 Kate was instructed as junior counsel for 22 families in the Hillsborough inquests (2014 to 2016).

 Kate conducts all types of public law challenge and has a particular interest in cases involving international human rights law.
 She has substantial experience of bringing judicial review proceedings in the prison law context, including those involving Parole Board decision-making, unlawful detention, prisoner treatment and discrimination.
 She has also represented and advised claimants in judicial review claims connected with inquests, police matters including decisions of the IPCC, mental health, homelessness and education law.
 She also has experience of making applications to intervene, including in high-profile cases.